 Commanders' Ron Rivera crushes Carson Wentz's play through Week 5

-Commanders' Ron Rivera accidentally crushes Wentz's play originally appeared on NBC Sports Philadelphia
+Commanders' Rivera accidentally crushes Wentz's play originally appeared on NBC Sports Chicago

 I think sports fans sometimes misunderstand how difficult it is to give press conferences multiple times per week for months on end the way NFL head coaches do.
 At some point you're bound to stick your foot in your mouth and say something you didn't mean to say, or a way that doesn't accurately convey your message.